General-AKO/ako_mini_map_sys_FOR-UE05/README.md

 This plugin focuses on simplicity, performance, and flexibility, making it suitable for racing games and projects where performance is critical.

-✨ Key Features
+✨ Key Features:

-Zero Scene Capture Usage
+***Zero Scene Capture Usage
-The system does not rely on Scene Capture 2D or camera-based solutions, avoiding unnecessary GPU and CPU overhead.
+-The system does not rely on Scene Capture 2D or camera-based solutions, avoiding unnecessary GPU and CPU overhead.

-Near-Zero Performance Cost
+***Near-Zero Performance Cost
 From practical testing, the plugin introduces almost no noticeable performance impact, even when updating elements in real time.

-Spline-Based Track Visualization
+***Spline-Based Track Visualization
 Uses a spline actor to define the racing track, allowing accurate and smooth path representation on the minimap.

-Real-Time Player Progress Tracking
+***Real-Time Player Progress Tracking
 Displays the player’s position along the track dynamically and updates smoothly during gameplay.

-Dynamic Opponent Display
+***Dynamic actor Display
-Supports showing multiple actors (such as AI cars) on the minimap with real-time position updates.
+Supports showing multiple actors (such as npc cars) on the minimap with real-time position updates.

-Single Actor Filtering
-Option to display only one specific actor instance instead of all instances (useful for focused gameplay or debugging).

-Flexible Rotation Modes

-Fixed player with rotating map

-Map rotates with the player

-Fully static map
-Choose the style that fits your game design.
+***Flexible Rotation Modes  (Fixed player with rotating map ,Map rotates with the player, Fully static map)---Choose the style that fits your game design.

-Customizable Map Appearance
+***Customizable Map Appearance

-Adjustable zoom and center behavior
+-- Adjustable zoom and center behavior

-Optional map borders (simple or custom shapes)
+-- Optional map borders (simple or custom shapes)

-Adjustable transparency
+-- Adjustable transparency

-Optional shear/tilt effect for visual style
+-- Optional shear/tilt effect for visual style

-Path Styling Options

-Path color

-Thickness

-Smoothness and style controls
+-- Path Styling Options ( Path color , Thickness , Smoothness and style controls)

-Runtime Path Update Control
-Decide whether the path is:
+--- Runtime Path Update Control Decide whether the path is:
 Updated every frame
+Or

-Or drawn once at the start for maximum performance
+drawn once at the start for maximum performance

-Beginner-Friendly Setup
+--- Beginner-Friendly Setup
 Designed to work with just a few clicks, no need to modify internal plugin files.

-📦 Installation
+📦 Installation:

-Download the plugin from this repository.
+--- Download the plugin from this repository.

-Navigate to your Unreal Engine project folder.
+---Navigate to your Unreal Engine project folder.

-Create a folder named Plugins if it does not already exist.
+---Create a folder named Plugins if it does not already exist.

-Extract the plugin files into the Plugins folder.
+---Extract the plugin files into the Plugins folder.

-Open your project.
+---Open your project.

-The plugin will appear in the Plugins window and is enabled by default.
+---The plugin will appear in the Plugins window and is enabled by default.

-⚙️ Requirements
+⚙️ Requirements:

 Unreal Engine 5.4 or higher

-Versions below 5.4 are not supported and will not run the plugin.
+---Versions below 5.4 are not supported and will not run the plugin.

-🧩 Basic Setup Overview
+🧩 Basic Setup Overview:

-Assign a Spline Actor that represents your racing track.
+--- Assign a Spline Actor that represents your racing track.
 Assign the Player Actor.

-(Optional) Customize the player indicator shape.
+---(Optional) Customize the player indicator shape.

-Add the minimap widget to the viewport (commonly via the Player Controller).
+---Add the minimap widget to the viewport

-Add the required spline info component to the player actor.
+---Add the required spline info component to the player actor.

-(Optional) Add opponent actors and customize their appearance on the map.
+---(Optional) Add opponent actors and customize their appearance on the map. and much more........

 🧪 Beta Status & Known Limitations